andrep8376/sep10-freedom-project/blog/entry04.md

 The Document about [Aframes introduction](https://aframe.io/docs/1.5.0/introduction/) was where i learned about the code and some of the things it was capable of, and in [this video](https://www.youtube.com/watch?v=ktjMCanKNLk&list=PL8MkBHej75fJD-HveDzm4xKrciC5VfYuV) is where i learned truly what Aframe was and what you could do with it.

+## Engineering Design Process (EDP)

+For this part of my project i was in between stages 3 and 4 of the EDP.
+I was brainstorming possible solutions, with creating ideas and things that may be revolutionary and extremely interesting for the history and whats to come with photography.
+The main part of this section was how i was going to display my information on a web page, and thats where step 4 came in.
+I researched about different CSS ideas and designs that would be used on my own page, and i found one that i really liked that had an endless amount of possibilites of what you can do.
+This one was even interractive and so people on the webpage viewing it would be able to take a step into my head and move around in it with the ideas that i created and how they might be.